UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Method

 \section{Method}

 Our proposed method, \textbf{\modelname}, is a unified framework for high-fidelity audio-video generation. \modelname \ takes as input a reference speaker image $I^{\text{ref}}$, a video prompt $T^v$ (a caption describing the desired motion or expression), and speech content $T^a$ (the text to be spoken).
-Additionally, it supports specifying a target voice via an optional reference audio clip $X^{a_{\text{ref}}}$, and enables audio-video continuation by conditioning on existing audio $X^{a_{\text{cond}}}$ and video $X^{v_{\text{cond}}}$.
+Additionally, it supports specifying a target voice via an optional reference audio clip $X^{a_{\text{ref}}}$, and enables continuation or conditional generation given reference audio $X^{a_{\text{cond}}}$ and video $X^{v_{\text{cond}}}$.